 Again, a feature of that 1950-51 season was Smith’s success with two-year-olds, such as Fengari and Pretty Buttons, with five wins up to the moment of his disqualification.
 New long-term clients such as Hal Porter, Peggy Sawyer and Tom Punch also jumped aboard the bandwagon.
 Smith was slowly but surely stalking Maurice McCarten for the mantle of leading Sydney trainer – such was the younger man’s soaring ambition.
 While McCarten won his fourth successive premiership in 1951-52 with thirty-six metropolitan victories, Smith cut the margin to just ten and he was now easily outstripping such luminaries as Dan Lewis and Frank Dalton.
 By now, Ernie Williams was putting big money Tommy’s way at the yearling sales and the results of this better bloodstock were there for all to see including Nitrogen, Forest Beau (Canterbury Guineas) and Waterlady.

-Once in a generation in every sport there comes a man whose genius is such that things can never be the same again.
+Once in a generation in every sport, there comes a man whose genius is such that things can never be the same again.
 Few realised it at the time, but Smith was that defining man of genius in post-war Australian racing who would change the methods of training racehorses forever.
+Once Smith had achieved his breakthrough with Playboy, he was a man who worked hard in the Sport of Kings to make himself larger than life.
+He was like a marvellous little machine with its whirring flywheel in constant motion.
+But if he was a machine he was certainly more than the sum of its parts.
+Smith brought an exuberance and fervour into his racing life that infused others than came into his orbit.
+A brilliant salesman and self-publicist with an eye to the main chance, he never missed a beat.
 In recognition of Smith winning his first premiership, George Ryder organised a dinner at the Australian Golf Club at Kensington in July 1953 attended by a large and representative gathering.
 Even through the dense clouds of hyperbole, cigar smoke, and obligatory tribute that hung over the dining tables that evening, it was clear that Smith’s life as a trainer extraordinaire was only just beginning.
 Maurice McCarten proposed the toast to his younger rival while Frank Dalton regaled the faithful with a tale of a frank exchange with Tommy on the training tracks not long before: “I suppose you’ve got enough horses in your stable now and won’t be looking for more at the Yearling Sales?”
 “Too right I will”, replied Tommy, “I wouldn’t mind if I had a hundred.”
 “In that case” Frank replied, “I’d better get to work and lock my clients up.”

-T. J. Smith – Trophy for Leading Trainer (A.T.)
+T. J. Smith Accepts Yet Another Trophy as Leading Trainer for the Season

 Up to that time, the best horse that Haley had ever raced was King’s Head, a son of Bullhead whom he had bred from a Redfern mare.
 Placed in the Mahon stables, King’s Head developed into a high-class miler, running second to Synagogue in the 1935 A.J.C.
 Epsom Handicap before protesting unsuccessfully against the winner.
 King’s Head improved with age and went on to win the 1936 Villiers Stakes and the 1938 Epsom Handicap, the race he had been denied by stewards three years earlier.
 But now, almost twenty years later, Haley was about to get a much better horse.
 Smith’s conversation swung to the little New Zealand colt still on his books; he asked if Haley was interested.
 The veteran breeder agreed to take him for the same 750 guineas Smith had paid, without even putting himself to the bother of a visit to the stables for an inspection.
 For sentimental reasons, Haley named the colt, Tulloch: it had been the name of a shorthorn cattle stud established at Deep Creek, 16 miles from Melbourne, by Haley’s maternal grandfather when he had first come over from Scotland in the late nineteenth century.
 This newly acquired little colt was destined to make an accretion to the Haley fortunes in more spectacular fashion than any shorthorn cattle stud ever did.